Pellets

 7) The pellets can provide different release rate profiles either at the same or different sites in the gastrointestinal tract.

-2) As pellets are too rigid so it is very difficult to compress pellets into tablets.
+2) As pellets are too rigid, it is very difficult to compress pellets into tablets.
 Hence, pellets are delivered encapsulated in hard gelatin capsule shells.

 Read more - What is the tablet dosage form?

-4) Pelletization process requires highly specialized equipment so, the cost of manufacturing increases.
+4) The pelletization process requires highly specialized equipment, and the cost of manufacturing increases.

-Read more - What is film coating of tablets?
+Read more - What is the film coating of tablets?

-8) There is not any kind of dust formation that occurs while Formulating the pellets although fine powder causes dust explosion and also causes health problems.
+8) There is no kind of dust formation that occurs while formulating the pellets, although fine powder causes dust explosions and also causes health problems.

 10) Pellets minimize the peak plasma fluctuations and also reduce the potential side effects with improved drug bioavailability.